adap/flower/baselines/hfedxgboost/README.md

 #to run the federated version for space_ga dataset with 10 clients
 python -m hfedxgboost.main dataset="space_ga" clients="space_ga_10_clients"

-# The main experiment implemented in your baseline using default hyperparameters (that should be setup in the Hydra configs) should run (including dataset download and necessary partitioning) by executing the command:
+# The main experiment implemented in your baseline using default hyperparameters (that should be set in the Hydra configs) should run (including dataset download and necessary partitioning) by executing the command:

 poetry run -m <baseline-name>.main <no additional arguments> # where <baseline-name> is the name of this directory and that of the only sub-directory in this directory (i.e. where all your source code is)